British nationality law

-The six different classes of British nationality each have varying degrees of civil and political rights, due to the UK's historical status as a colonial empire.
-The primary class of British nationality is British citizenship, which is associated with the UK itself and the Crown dependencies.
-British nationals associated with an overseas territory are British Overseas Territories citizens (BOTCs).
-Almost all BOTCs (except for those from Akrotiri and Dhekelia) have also been British citizens since 2002.
-Individuals connected with former British colonies may hold residual forms of British nationality, which do not confer an automatic right of abode in the United Kingdom and generally may no longer be acquired.
-These residual nationalities are the statuses of British Overseas citizen, British subject, British National (Overseas), and British protected person.
+The six classes of British nationality provide differing levels of civil and political rights, reflecting the United Kingdom's historical legacy as a colonial power.
+The primary form is British citizenship, which is linked to the British Islands and confers full rights.
+Those connected with a current overseas territory are classified as British Overseas Territories citizens (BOTCs), and since 2002, nearly all BOTCs, except those associated solely with Akrotiri and Dhekelia, have also held British citizenship.
+Other residual forms of British nationality generally linked to former colonies and now largely closed to new acquisition include the statuses of British Overseas citizen, British subject, British National (Overseas) and British protected person.
+These categories do not confer automatic right of abode in the United Kingdom and offer limited entitlements.